intermine/im-docs/docs/intermine/upgrade.md

 To configure the new URLs used in the "share" button, you should specify the keys in the class\_keys.properties file.

-See our [blog post](https://intermineorg.wordpress.com/2019/05/09/intermine-4-0-intermine-as-a-fair-framework/) for more details on how to configure and use the new features to make your mine to be more FAIR.
+See our [blog post](https://intermineorg.wordpress.com/2019/05/09/intermine-4-0-intermine-as-a-fair-framework/) for more details on how to configure and use the new features to make your mine more FAIR.

 ## InterMine 3.1.2